-Validation of Model Using Historical Datasets, Including Hydrological Model Changes change in hydrological model used, an additional change implicit in this step was a change in the rainfall dataset used, with HadUK rainfall being used.
+Validation of Model Using Historical Datasets, Including Hydrological Model Changes

+- 1.143 The next step in model validation was to introduce the flows generated through the hydrological modelling project when these models were run using historical input timeseries.
+The performance of the London supply system is heavily dependent on hydrological inputs and so a greater degree of change was expected.
+In addition to the change in hydrological model used, an additional change implicit in this step was a change in the rainfall dataset used, with HadUK rainfall being used.
 This change in rainfall dataset was expected to drive some change, as the HadUK rainfall was, at times, notably different to the rainfall timeseries previously used.
 This was carried out in two steps, with only denaturalising influences tested first, followed by the full hydrological updates.
-Figure I-7 shows validation plots for key drought periods for the fully updated hydrological and water resources model (run in the 'WRSE North' configuration).
+Figure I-23 shows validation plots for key drought periods for the fully updated hydrological and water resources model (run in the 'WRSE North' configuration).
 These plots show a close agreement between Pywr and WARMS2 outputs for key drought periods, with the revised hydrological modelling/rainfall datasets seeming to suggest greater drawdowns during some moderately dry periods.
 The DO calculated when the model was run was 2296 MI/d (a figure comparable with the 2302 MI/d WARMS2 DO).
 Considering the degree of change that had been undertaken and results from WRMP19 hydrological modelling, this was considered a good fit.
-Note that, in these model validation runs, demand savings were turned on to maintain consistency with runs undertaken in WARMS2.
+Note that, in these model validation runs, demand savings were turned on to maintain consistency with runs undertaken in WARMS2. - 1.144 While we consider that the model outputs shown here provide a sufficiently close match with WARMS2 (itself shown in WRMP19 to be a suitable model when validated against observed data) to be acceptable for use in our Deployable Output assessment, it is notable that the primary source of change between the WRMP19 and WRMP24 DO modelling is in the hydrological modelling, rather than the water resources modelling.
+Rainfall-runoff models can be very sensitive, and hydrological modelling of extreme drought is challenging and uncertain.
+Section 6 of our WRMP describes how we have accounted for this uncertainty within Target Headroom.